B.A. (Oxon), LL.M. (Harvard)

 - EWCA Civ 544; All ER (D) 137 (Court of Appeal, abuse of process/strikeout)

 - EWHC 2101 (Comm); abuse of process/strikeout

 Shail acted for the vendor bridging finance provider in Wickens v Cheval Property Developments Ltd 1 P & C.R.
 DG9, (2010) 154 (35) SJLB 30; EWHC 2249 (Ch), a leading case on the meaning of the Law Society’s Standard Conditions of Sale.
 The dispute concerned the sale of a £1.3m stately home, issues of construction and allegations of deceit.

-- Contributor to the forthcoming edition of the Encyclopaedia of Financial Services Law (Powell & Lomnicka)
+- Contributor to the of the Encyclopaedia of Financial Services Law (Powell & Lomnicka, looseleaf)

 - Co-editor (with David Halpern QC) of the “Accountants” chapter in Jackson & Powell on Professional Liability (7th ed.)

-- Various articles including in the New Law Journal, Insurance Law Monthly and Butterworths Costs Newsletter
+- Regular articles including in the New Law Journal, Insurance Law Monthly, Journal of International Banking and Financial Law and Butterworths Costs Newsletter

 Shail studied law at Merton College, Oxford, where he graduated with the second highest first in the university and was awarded the Martin Wronker and Field Fisher Waterhouse prizes for the highest marks in tort law and EC law.
 He obtained a distinction in law moderations, a college Scholarship from Merton and Fowler prizes in jurisprudence, contract law and trusts.
 Shail completed his LLM at Harvard Law School where he participated in the university’s intensive trial advocacy program.
 He is a member of Inner Temple, where he received the Peter Taylor Scholarship.
 During his BVC year Shail was a seminar leader and examiner in tort law at King’s College London.